Calabar: Hospitals

 Among the best hospitals (according to various lists on the Internet) are the University of Calabar Teaching Hospital and the Federal Psychiatric Hospital.
 The former took over the facilities of the former St Margaret's Hospital in 1979, which had been founded in 1897 as the first public hospital in Nigeria.
 The facilities of the maternity centre of St. Margaret's Hospital were also taken over by the hospital.

 The Nigerian Navy maintains a naval hospital in Calabar, the Nigerian Navy Reference Hospital.
 The Nigerian Navy Reference Hospital claims to be "one of the best military health facilities in Nigeria.
 It emphasises the importance the Nigerian Navy places on providing excellent healthcare to members of the armed forces and society at large."

 Climate

-Under Köppen's climate classification, Calabar features a tropical monsoon climate (Köppen: Am) amidst a lengthy wet season spanning nine months and a short dry season covering the remaining three months.
+Under Köppen's climate classification, Calabar features a tropical monsoon climate (Am) amidst a lengthy wet season spanning nine months and a short dry season covering the remaining three months.
 The harmattan, which significantly influences weather in West Africa, is noticeably less pronounced in the city.
-Temperatures are relatively constant throughout the year, with average high temperatures usually ranging from 25 to 28 degrees Celsius.
-There is also little variance between daytime and nighttime temperatures, as temperatures at night are typically only a few degrees lower than the daytime high temperature.
-Calabar averages just over 3000 mm of precipitation annually.
+Temperatures are relatively constant throughout the year, with average high temperatures usually ranging from 25 to 28 C. There is also little variance between daytime and nighttime temperatures, as temperatures at night are typically only a few degrees lower than the daytime high temperature.
+Calabar averages just over 3000 mm of rainfall annually.